About NWETA

 BARS

 In June 2007, NwETA signed a licensing agreement with OHSU for the exclusive rights to market BARS, the Behavioral Assessment and Research System, which the NwETA principals developed, beginning in 1990.
 BARS was developed to test groups exposed to neurotoxic chemicals, such as pesticides or solvents, by comparison to unexposed “control” groups.
-This agreement has allowed NwETA to re-write the BARS program to run on Windows computers through a generous donation of programming time by an investor.
-As of December 31, 2009, BARS consists of 4 basic tests with several more due to be programmed in the first quarter of 2010.
-We anticipate the ability to develop new tests based on requester specification by July, 2010.
-Licensing fees for BARS are applied to re-writing and testing BARS.
-As of January 1, 2010, NwETA has taken over the ongoing cost of programming BARS.
+This agreement has allowed NwETA to re-write the BARS program to run on Windows computers through a generous donation of programming time by an investor who wished to remain anonymous.
+BARS 4.0 consists of 10 basic tests with the reporting software to be completed in 2012, at which time we will commission the creation of new tests.
+As of January 1, 2010, NwETA took over the ongoing cost of programming BARS.
+With the advent of new operating systems and the diminishing funding for neurotoxicity research, BARS are applied to re-writing, BARS became a legacy product in 2025.